llpeterson/internetworking/switching.md

 One thing that is common to all networks is that we need to have a way to identify the end nodes.
 Such identifiers are usually called *addresses*.
-We have already seen examples of addresses in the previous chapter, such as the 48-bit address used for Ethernet.
+We have already seen examples of addresses, such as the 48-bit address used for Ethernet.
 The only requirement for Ethernet addresses is that no two nodes on a network have the same address.
 This is accomplished by making sure that all Ethernet cards are assigned a *globally unique* identifier.
 For the following discussions, we assume that each host has a globally unique address.
 Later on, we consider other useful properties that an address might have, but global uniqueness is adequate to get us started.